johnshields/ABSO-Game/README.md

 Kal has to get back to his ship and fly to mars to return home!

 Multiplayer synopsis: Play against a friend and decided between the both of you who plays as Kal and Cronk.
 Fight through all 3 levels and collect as many Bolts as you can!
+Whoever Collects the most Bolts wins!

 ###### Made with Unity.